rogercmq/Awesome-Video-Adversarial-Attack/README.md

 ## ICCV

+### [*] Just One Moment: Structural Vulnerability of Deep Action Recognition against One Frame Attack
+The video-based action recognition task has been extensively studied in recent years.
+In this paper, we study the structural vulnerability of deep learning-based action recognition models against the adversarial attack using the one frame attack that adds an inconspicuous perturbation to only a single frame of a given video clip.
+Our analysis shows that the models are highly vulnerable against the one frame attack due to their structural properties.
+Experiments demonstrate high fooling rates and inconspicuous characteristics of the attack.
+Furthermore, we show that strong universal one frame perturbations can be obtained under various scenarios.
+Our work raises the serious issue of adversarial vulnerability of the state-of-the-art action recognition models in various perspectives.

 ### AdvDrop: Adversarial Attack to DNNs by Dropping Information

 Human can easily recognize visual objects with lost information: even losing most details with only contour reserved, e.g. cartoon.
 However, in terms of visual perception of Deep Neural Networks (DNNs), the ability for recognizing abstract objects (visual objects with lost information) is still a challenge.
 In this work, we investigate this issue from an adversarial viewpoint: will the performance of DNNs decrease even for the images only losing a little information?
 Towards this end, we propose a novel adversarial attack, named \textit{AdvDrop}, which crafts adversarial examples by dropping existing information of images.
 Previously, most adversarial attacks add extra disturbing information on clean images explicitly.
 Opposite to previous works, our proposed work explores the adversarial robustness of DNN models in a novel perspective by dropping imperceptible details to craft adversarial examples.
 We demonstrate the effectiveness of \textit{AdvDrop} by extensive experiments, and show that this new type of adversarial examples is more difficult to be defended by current defense systems.